ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         > Please see the conditions for invoking this AppDelegate's method in its documentation referenced above.

-        In `application(_:open:options:)` the incoming URL can be parsed and an AppAuth handler for the authorization response can be provided.
+        In `application(_:open:options:)` the incoming URL can be parsed, and an AppAuth handler for the authorization response can be provided.
 We will need to import the AppAuth SDK first; at the top of `AppDelegate.swift` add:

         ```swift
         // AppDelegate.swift